DnD 5e - Artificer Subclass Breakdown

 : The subclass of your subclass, Armor Model allows you to choose between a front-line rank and a stealthy, back-line blaster.
 You can reset this choice every time that you complete a rest, allowing you to change roles as easily as changing pants.

 : The go-to option, the Guardian is simple and effective.
 Get into melee and hit stuff until it dies.

 The secondary effect is a sort of taunt effect, but it only affects attacks so enemies with special abilities like breath weapons and enemies who can cast spells may be able to get around it.
 Even so, it's really good since many enemies rely entirely on attacks.

-For maximum fun: combine this with Booming Blade and Boots of the Winding Path.
-They can't move, they can't attack anyone except you, and you're conveniently 15 feet away. : Equivalent damage to a longsword (1d8+int), and since it's thunder damage almost nothing will resist it.
+It's not clear yet if the Thunder Gauntlets qualify to use with Booming Blade and Green-Flame Blade, but Jeremery Crawford\ has indicated that he would allow Shadow Blade to work with Booming Blade, and Shadow Blade faces the same issue with an unspecified item value.
+That's not technically a rules answer, but it may be the closest that we get. : Equivalent damage to a longsword (1d8+int), and since it's thunder damage almost nothing will resist it.
 Each gauntlet counts as an independent weapon, so you're still free to hold a shield in one hand and punch stuff with the other.